Asifmahmud436/Teachers-Hell/README.md

 Create a Feature Branch:
 bashCopygit checkout -b feature/your-feature-name

-Make Changes:
+# Make Changes:

 Follow the coding style (e.g., consistent JSX formatting, Tailwind classes).
 Add tests if applicable (e.g., using Jest for React components).
 Update documentation for new features.

-Commit Changes:
+# Commit Changes:
 bashCopygit commit -m "Add your feature description"

-Push to Your Fork:
+# Push to Your Fork:
 bashCopygit push origin feature/your-feature-name

-Open a Pull Request:
+# Open a Pull Request:

 Go to the original repository on GitHub and create a pull request.
 Describe your changes and reference any related issues.

-Please ensure your code is well-documented and passes any existing tests.
-License
+# License
 This project is licensed under the MIT License.
 See the  file for details.

 Built with ❤️ by [Your Name]